Xu-Yidi/Data-Structures-and-Algorithms/README.md

 <img src="https://github.com/Xu-Yidi/fluteanzi/blob/master/week11/hash7.jpg">

 ### Clustering
 As more keys are added to the hash table, more collisions are likely to occur.
 Since each collision requires a linear probe to find the next available slot, the keys begin to form **clusters**.
-As the clusters grow larger, so too does the probability that the next key added to the table will result in a collision.
+As the clusters grow larger, so too does the probability that the next key added to the table will result in a collision.<br>
+>Example: Consider the hash table in figure 11.8, what's the probability the next key will occupy the empty slot at position 4?
+If the next key hashes to this position, it can be stored directly into the slot without the need to probe.
+This also results in a probability of 1 out of 13.
+But the probability the next key will occupy slot 9 is 5 out of 13.
+If the next key hashes to any pf the slots between 5 and 9, it will be stored in slot 9 due to the linear probe required to find the first position beyond the cluster of keys.
+Thus, the key is five times more likel to occupy slot 9 than slot 4.<br>

+This type of clustering is knowm as **primary clustering** since it occurs near the original hash position, and several different probing techniques that can be employed to reduce primary clustering.<br>